 All children deserve to be cared for, respected, listened to and supported.
 To feel safe and loved.
 All children deserve opportunity and support to grow into happy and successful adults.
-Our Children in Care and Care Experienced young people are no different, but without a stable family to support them, and often having experienced trauma, they face more challenges in achieving their aspirations.
+Our Children in Care and Care Leavers are no different, but without a stable family to support them, and often having experienced trauma, they face more challenges in achieving their aspirations.

-As Co-corporate parents, it is our responsibility to be the supportive parent in times when birth, adoptive parents or carers are unable to fulfil this role.
-For those young people with their own children, we need to become 'Co-corporate grandparents'.
+As corporate parents, it is our responsibility to be the supportive parent in times when birth, adoptive parents or carers are unable to fulfil this role, therefore we describe this as coparenting.
+For those young people with their own children, we need to become cograndparents'.

-This responsibility is not just with social workers and professionals who work directly with children and young people but is a 'Whole Council and Partnership Approach', council staff, elected Members and partners.
+This responsibility is not only with social workers and professionals who work directly with children and young people, but it is a 'Whole Council and Partnership Approach', council staff, elected Members, and partners.
 We want everyone to read this strategy and ask themselves: "What can I do in my role to help children and young people in and leaving care?"